LauraO90/ScotSwot/README.md

 ## Features ##

 ScotSwot offers an engaging online platform with clear information and interactive buttons.
-The overall quiz offers a seamless user experience across various devices through its responsive design.
+The overall quiz offers a smooth user experience across devices and screen sizes through its responsive design.

 ### Header ###